Fun FOOD Frolic

 Side shot of eggless rava cake

-Rava Cake is a moist, super easy eggless semolina cake infused with saffron, and cardamom.
+Rava Cake is a moist, eggless semolina cake infused with saffron, and cardamom.
 Learn how to make suji cake in a few simple steps.

 Course: Dessert